 A year passed and the war slowed, both having waisted their resources.

-Food was low and both sides were at the breaking point but yet they carried on, both sides refused to be the one to wave the white flag and surrender, end the suffering.
+Food was low and both sides were at the breaking point but yet they carried on, both sides refused to be the one to wave the white flag and surrender, to end the suffering.

 The city of Evangelis was the only city left standing whole, fortified up in the summits shielded with clouds they stayed not one council member budged to help or even take in helpless children and mothers.

 They shut out the world and thus the alliance between the four clans was broken, trust was lost and so was their respect for the winged folk.

 With those thought and resent the war continued on, Ignis was the main battle zone , the scent of scorched and burned corpses polluted the very air they breathed desperately into their strained lungs further poisoning their tired, broken and injured bodies.